-- (2) Excludes submersible rigs. - (3) Excludes tender rigs - (4) Calculated by multiplying the contracted operating dayrate by the firm contract period for 2013 and future periods as of the Fleet Status Report issued February 14, 2013, for continuing operations only.
+- (2) Excludes submersible rigs - (3) Excludes tender rigs. - (4) Calculated by multiplying the contracted operating dayrate by the firm contract period for 2013 and future periods as of the Fleet Status Report issued February 14, 2013, for continuing operations only.
 Firm commitments are represented by signed drilling contracts or, in some cases, by other definitive agreements awaiting contract execution.
 Our contract backlog is calculated by multiplying the full contractual operating dayrate by the number of days remaining in the firm contract period, excluding revenues for mobilization, demobilization and contract preparation or other incentive provisions, which are not expected to be significant to our contract drilling revenues.
 The contractual operating dayrate may be higher than the actual dayrate we receive or we may receive other dayrates included in the contract, such as a waiting-on-weather rate, repair rate, standby rate or force majeure rate.
-The contractual operating dayrate may also be higher than the actual dayrate we receive because of a number of factors, including in governime or suspension of operations.
+The contractual operating dayrate may also be higher than the actual dayrate we receive because of a number of factors, including rig downtime or suspension of operations.
 In certain contracts, the dayrate may be reduced to zero if, for example, repairs extend beyond a stated period of time. - (5) As of December 31, 2012. - (6) Spread between BBB- and BB+ as of August 25, 2011. - (7) Assumes shares outstanding of 359.5MM, as of December 31, 2012 and effective tax rate of 20%. - (8) As of April 12, 2013; share price: \$50.51 - (9) Defined as average of dividend paid as a percentage of net income from 2010 through 2012 for comparable companies in respective peer group (see Appendix for breakdown of peer group); Floating Storage, Production and Offloading - Lease excludes 2011 and 2012 BWO payout ratio due to net losses in respective years and 2011 SMBO payout ratio due to net loss. - (10) Excludes Transocean; Offshore drillers include SDRL, DO, ESV, NE, RDC, ATW, PACD and HERO. - (11) Defined as annualized last indicated quarterly dividend per share divided by current share price for comparable companies in respective peer group (see Appendix : Comparable Companies for breakdown of peer group); Market data as of April 12, 2013. - (12) Utilization presented as per 10Q/10K for respective periods.
 Quarters prior to 4Q12 are not restated for discontinued operations or formula changes instituted in 4Q12.
-Utilization for continuing operations for full year 2010, 2011 and 2012 are 76%, 69% and 78%, respectively. - (13) This presentation updates and replaces the presentation filed by Transocean Ltd. on April 18, 2013.
-Page 6 of the presentation has been revised to reflect recent updates.
+Utilization for continuing operations for full year 2010, 2011 and 2012 are 76%, 69% and 78%, respectively.